Updated: November 29, 2023

 When October rolls around, it is time to enjoy some fresh, delicious stone crab claws.
 People around the world anticipate the harvest season for this sweet, succulent Florida delicacy.
+Make sure to Order Our Fresh Seafood Online!

 In addition to great-tasting claw meat, there are many interesting facts about stone crabs.